kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 types, subprograms, and so on, that are defined in the package.
 The body contains the implementations for each of the subprograms and cursors that are included in the specification, and it can also include implementations for other functions and procedures that are not in the specification.
 You’ll learn more about this in other recipes.

 Most packages contain both a specification and a body, and in these cases the specification acts as the interface to the constructs implemented within the body.
 The items that are included in the specification are available to the public and can be used outside the package.
 Not all packages contain a body.
 If there are only declarations of variables or constants in the package, then there is no need for a body to implement anything.
 Other PL/SQL objects outside the package can reference any variables that are declared in the specification.
 In other words, declaring a variable within a PL/SQL package specification essentially creates a global variable.

-■ Note Global variables should be used wisely.
+■ Note Global variables should be used wisely(adv.明智地;聪明地).
 The use of global variables can complicate matters when tracking down problems or debugging your code.
 If global variables are used, then it can be hard to determine where values have been set and where initialization of such variables occurs.
 Following the rules of encapsulation and using local variables where possible can make your life easier.
 Procedures and functions defined within the package body may call each other, and they can be defined in any order as long as they have been declared within the package specification.
 If any of the procedures or functions have not been declared in the specification, then they must be defined in the package body prior to being called by any of the other procedures or functions.

 You can change any implementations within a package body without recompiling the specification.
 This becomes very important when you have other objects in the database that depend on a particular package because it is probably not a good idea to change a package specification during normal business